MicahElliott/dunnit/docs/GUIDE.md

 - 🤝 `HANDLED` — Someone else completed a TODO or DOING item.
 Add `@Name` when useful.
 - ❌ `FAIL` — Something that didn't go as hoped — an endpoint a "Plan" item can resolve into, same as DONE, just the unsuccessful outcome.
 - 🗑️ `WASTED` — Unfocused, pointless work or distraction.
 Opt-in: hidden from the live picker unless enabled in Settings.
+- 🚫 `DISCARDED` — An open item deliberately dropped without completing it.
+Written by the discard action rather than picked directly.

 **Plan** — future-facing, open items tracked toward a resolution to DONE in "End"